 Despite all advantages, dynamic simulation also has downsides.
 Traditional simulation mimics the real-world in a reproducible way.
 Thus, re-running a specific simulation scenario produces the exact same results every time.
 Unfortunately, dynamic simulation opens simulation to the unpredictability of the real world.
 With a real network between two simulated components no two simulations will be exactly alike.
 Simulating scenarios during dynamic simulation is thus comparable to testing during coding.
-Although we found that dynamic simulation or static analysis.
+Although we found that dynamic simulation is often good enough, we do not believe that it can replace closed-world simulation or static analysis.